ukarthik27/Facial-Keypoint-Detector/README.md

 # Facial-Keypoint Detector using CNN
-Goal : Identify facial keypoints using CNNs which can part of a CV pipeline in emotion analysis, AR applications using CNN
+Goal : Identify facial keypoints using CNNs which can part of a CV pipeline in emotion analysis, AR applications

 Approach:
 1. Constructed a Deep CNN with Batch Norm in the inital Conv layers.
 Used ReLu activation function with dropout to keep a check overfitting.